sofianebeloucif/Quantum-Diffraction-Simulator/README.md

 ## 🎮 Usage

-1. **Select Pattern Type**: Choose from single slit, double slit, grating, circular, cross, or vertical
+1. **Select Pattern Type**: Choose from double slit, grating, cross, or vertical
 2. **Choose Light Source**: Monochromatic or white light
 3. **Adjust Parameters**: Use sliders to modify slit dimensions and wavelength
 4. **Experiment**: See real-time changes to the diffraction pattern